-Information on looked after children will be shared with school staff on a "need to know" basis
+Information on Children in Care will be shared with school staff on a "need to know" basis

 The Designated Teacher will discuss what information is shared with which school staff at the PEP meeting.
 Once this has been agreed with the social worker, carer, young person, and other parties, complete confidentiality is to be maintained.